jeelfaldu/jeelfaldu/README.md

 # Hi there 👋, I am Jeel Faldu! 🙏
 Life quote:
-> I'm a selftaught developer with a strong eye for innovative design and a keen undersanding of techniques geared toward optimum user experience.
+> I’m an experienced developer with 3.5 years of expertise in building high-quality, cross-platform mobile apps and Web App, I create seamless user experiences for both Web and Android.
+Let’s bring your app vision to life.

 ## About me